cindygraffin-pro/cloud-practitionner/readme.md

 - Bridge between on-premise data and cloud data in S3
 - Hybrid storage service to allow on-premises to seamlessly use the AWS Cloud
 - Differents Types: File Gateway, Volume Gateway, Tape Gateway
-- cannot be used for dara archival
+- cannot be used for data archival
 - encryption auto enabled (using SSL)